tleyden/donkey-ros/README.md

 ## Sending low level control messages to motor/steering

 This step is useful to validate that the i2cpwm_board is properly working.
+You probably want to put your donkey car on a "rack" so that you don't end up chasing it.

 To set the throttle to make the wheels spin: